jstg004/blockchain_research/ipfs_notes.md

 - nodes connect to each other and transfer objects
   - objects represent files and other data structures

-### IPFS protocol is divided into a stack of sub-protocols
+### IPFS protocol

+- divided into a stack of sub-protocols
-- each protocol is responsible for different functionality
+- each sub-protocol is responsible for different functionality
 - the subsystems are not independent
   - they are all integrated
   - leverage blended properties